jackkershaw/vital-signs/README.md

 # To do

-- Wordpress
+- start with local wordpress, download from: [text](https://localwp.com/)

-  - Use bluehost, sign up in your name and details.
+Wordpress

 - Posts
 - Categories

   - I decided to set up the following categories for posts on the site:
     - Working Conditions
     - International
     - Current Struggles
     - Debate
     - History
     - Leaflets
     - Newsletters
     - Meetings
     - Issue 1
     - Issue 2
     - Issue 3

 - change isr time - revalidate: 600 etc. in getstaticprops, basically time to rerender blog content.
 Test this.